GHR Education Quick Apply Search Jobs Log In

 Med-surg nurses must possess a wide range of skills to provide the quality care patients need.
 They help prepare care plans and offer patient education while also juggling many other responsibilities in a high-demand environment.

-Key Responsibilities of a Med-Surg Nurse
+Key Duties and Responsibilities of a Med-Surg Nurse

 Med-surg nurses are healthcare professionals with some of the most varied job responsibilities in healthcare.
 Their versatility makes them highly sought after, especially as many healthcare facilities continue to face nursing shortages.